-The curriculum for the Geoengineering graduate program is flexible to allow students a wide range of course options in the three primary areas, as well as a number of additional courses offered in supporting areas, such as the geological sciences, soil science, chemistry, biology, chemical engineering, mathematics, statistics, and structural mechanics.
+The curriculum for the Geotechnical and Geoenvironmental graduate program is flexible to allow students a wide range of course options geotechnical engineering, geoenvironmental engineering, groundwater engineering, hydraulic engineering, hydrologic engineering, environmental engineering, and mechanics, as well as additional courses offered in supporting areas, such as the geosciences, soil science, computer science, and systems engineering.

-The program is tailored to the student’s desires and needs based on their thesis or dissertation research.
-This flexibility in curriculum makes the Geoengineering Program particularly attractive for graduate students who either are unsure about focusing on a more traditional area of study or desire a more broad-based background to support their career objectives.
+The program is tailored to the student’s desires and needs based on their career interests.
+This flexibility in curriculum makes the Geotechnical and Geoenvironmental Program attractive for graduate students who value breadth or depth.

 Prospective students can learn more about our requirements, objectives, and program details.